FoxiooOfficial/FoxiooShaderPack/README.md

 ❗ **Shaders currently only work on Windows under Direct3D 9 and Direct3D 11 (No pre-multiplied)**

-❗ **Note that the colors as well as the final appearance in the shaders on Direct3D 9 as well as Direct3D 11 may differ!**
+❗ **Final colors in Direct3D 9 and Direct3D 11 may vary.
+This is most likely due to the different calculation methods however, I am not completely sure about this.**

 ## 💿 Installation